 - Turn the device off and then on.
 Since these devices all run on batteries, they all have power buttons somewhere.
 This Apple article shows you the location of the on/off buttons their current keyboard and mouse.

-- Check the battery level and replace the batteries as needed.
+- Check the battery level and replace or recharge the batteries as needed.
 You can click on the Bluetooth menu to view the battery level.
-Use the picturen below as a guide.
-Most devices use AA batteries, but I’ve seen some that use AAA batteries.
+Use the picture below as a guide.
+Current devices often use rechargeable batteries.
+Other devices use AA batteries, but I’ve seen some that use AAA batteries.
 Keep some on hand.

 - Remove and re-add the device.
 Follow the instructions above to go to the Bluetooth System Preferences window, select the misbehaving device and click the X to remove the device.
 Then follow the instructions above to re-add the device.